vesoft-inc/nebula-docker-compose/README.md

 **Step 4**: Check cluster data and logs

-All nebula service data and logs are stored in local directory `/nebula-docker-compose`: `./data` and `./logs`.
+All nebula service data and logs are stored in local directory `nebula-docker-compose`: `./data` and `./logs`.

 ```text
 |-- docker-compose.yaml